 The LVDS hard IP transmitters and receivers operate independently.

 - LVDS TX consists of LVDS transmitter and serializer logic. - LVDS RX consists of LVDS receiver, on-die termination, and de-serializer logic.

-The T120 has six PLLs for use with the LVDS receiver.
+The T35 has up to three PLLs for use with the LVDS receiver.